-- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Basic > HomeCare > QoS or Advanced > QoS. - 3.
-In the Application Priority tab, click Gaming to prioritize this online activity.
+Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router.

+- 2. Go to Basic > HomeCare > QoS or Advanced > QoS. - 3.
+Click of to set the total bandwidth.
+The default is Get via Internet Speed Test.
+You can also choose Set Manually and enter bandwidth in the fields, then click Save.

+4. In the Application Priority tab, click Gaming to prioritize this online activity.
 The default is Standard, with no application prioritized.

-4. In the Device Priority tab, find your computer and toggle on Priority.
+5. In the Device Priority tab, find your computer and toggle on Priority.
 Click the entry in the Timing column and select 2 hours as the duration you want the device to be prioritized for.